zubair-khairy/Zubair-A-group-project/README.md

 # Class_project
 An trail repository for learning
-The is Our Home work for Softwhere Class
+The is Our Home work for Software Class